eslint/eslint/docs/src/use/command-line-interface.md

   --stdin-filename String         Specify filename to process STDIN as

 Handle warnings:
-  --quiet                         Report errors only - default: false --max-warnings Int              Number of warnings to trigger nonzero exit code - default: -1
+  --quiet                         Report and check errors only - default: false --max-warnings Int              Number of warnings to trigger nonzero exit code - default: -1

 Output: